The Cynical Tourist's Guide To...North Dakota

 Assumption Abbey (Benedictine Monastery)

-You might be wondering why you'd want to visit what you might assume is essentially just a really old church while you're on vacation.
-But Assumption Abbey ain't your grandmother's church!Check it: This abbey houses Benedictine Monks!
-Don't know what Benedictine Monks are?
+Check it: This abbey houses Benedictine Monks!
+Don’t know what Benedictine Monks are?
 Who cares!
-All you need to know is that they pretty much do all the same god-type things that catholics do, except without the disturbing sexual undercurrent.
+All you need to know is that they pretty much do all the same god stuff that Catholics do, except without as much public evidence of the disturbing sexual darkness that characterizes their lives.
 Sounds pretty cool right?
-You don't know the half of it.
+You don’t know the half of it.
 Check this shit out:

-As cities go, Fargo is probably not too high on many people's lists of "places they even know exist, let alone care enough about to visit".
-But hey: North Dakotans can only work with what they've got.
-So try not to smirk too deeply when the North Dakota board of tourism says something like "Hey, everyone!
-Half of a city in which portions of a reasonably popular film took place happens to exist in our state!"
-It's really all they have.The value of this city as a tourist attraction is further diminished by that the city shared with the adjacent state of Minnesota.
-Many North Dakotans view Fargo as a "gateway drug" to Minnesota, citing the fact that few tourists who cross the border into the Minnesota side "ever see much point in returning".
+As cities go, Fargo is probably not too high on many people’s lists of “places they even know exist, let alone care enough about to visit”.
+But hey: North Dakotans can only work with what they’ve got.
+So try not to smirk too deeply when the North Dakota board of tourism says something like “Hey, everyone!
+Half of a city in which portions of a somewhat popular film took place happens to exist in our state!”
+It’s really all they have.

 Bismarck-Deadwood Stage Trail Marker

 Be sure and take some time out of your busy schedule to take a look at the Bismarck-Deadwood Stage Trail marker.
 This small plastic sign acknowledges the existence of a trail which happened to pass through North Dakota lands.
-This trail supposedly led from the North Dakotan town of Bismark (woo-hoo!) to the infinitely more interesting down of Deadwood (which is located in--whoops--South Dakota).So yeah, I'm sure you'll spend countless seconds furrowing your brow and trying to appear thoughtful while viewing this grand monument to the human spirit.
-Or some crap like that.
+This trail supposedly led from the North Dakotan town of Bismark (woo-hoo!) to the infinitely more interesting down of Deadwood (which is located in–whoops–South Dakota).

 The September 11th Memorial

-It may seem a bit tacky to you to pay $10 to see "Ten twisted girders rescued from that devastation" in a state which ostensibly had no direct connection to the events of September 11th, but I think you should remember that 9-11 was a nationwide tragedy that affected us all, and that perhaps you shouldn't judge the creators of this monument so harshly.Either that, or someone decided to capitalize on an event which is known to be popular with the sorts of mindless people who would pay $10 dollars to see some morbid shit some guy fished out of the wreckage of a collapsed building and dragged halfway across the country in order to charge an inordinate amount of money to see it under the guise of celebrating peace and liberty.
+It may seem a bit tacky to you to pay $10 to see “Ten twisted girders rescued from that devastation” in a state which ostensibly had no direct connection to the events of September 11th, but I think you should remember that 9-11 was a nationwide tragedy that affected us all, and that perhaps you shouldn’t judge the creators of this monument so harshly.

-I'll leave it for you to decide.
+I’ll leave it for you to decide:

 WHAT ARE TOURISTS DOING IN NORTH DAKOTA?